Quantumnode404/Neutron/README.md

 *CA*

-A New Frontier in Cognitive Data Ownership and Monetization
+A New Frontier in Cognitive Data Ownership and Monetization.

 *Concept Overview*